bshaffer/oauth2-server-php/README.md

     $storage = new OAuth2_Storage_Pdo($dsn, $username, $password);
     $server = new OAuth2_Server($storage);
-    $server->addGrantType(new OAuth2_GrantType_UserCredentials($storage); // or some other grant type.
-This is the easiest
+    $server->addGrantType(new OAuth2_GrantType_UserCredentials($storage)); // or some other grant type.
+This is the simplest
     $server->grantAccessToken();
     $server->getResponse()->send();

 Let's break this down line by line.
 The first line is how the OAuth2 data is stored.
 There are several built in storage types, for your convenience.
-To use the PDO Storage, instantiate the OAuth2_Storage_Pdo class and provide the database connection arguments:
+To use PDO Storage, instantiate the `OAuth2_Storage_Pdo` class and provide the database connection arguments:

     $storage = new OAuth2_Storage_Pdo($dsn, $username, $password);
     $server = new OAuth2_Server($storage);

 The next step is to add a grant type.
-There are many supported grant types in the OAuth2 specification, and this library allows for the addition of custom grant types as well.
 This example uses the "User Credentials" grant type, which grants a token based on explicit user credentials passed to the request.
-Read more on supported grant types below, or in the OAuth2 spec.
+Read more on supported grant types below, or in the [OAuth2 spec](http://tools.ietf.org/html/draft-ietf-oauth-v2-20).
 Each grant type also requires storage, so pass the existing storage to the constructor:

     $server->addGrantType(new OAuth2_GrantType_UserCredentials($storage));